 1. GET YOUR DRIVING DOCUMENTS IN ORDER

 Police officers are not so pliable in Italy.
-If you break a road rules, they will give a ticket… for sure.
+If you break road rules, they will give a ticket… for sure.
 Then, if you want to travel by car around Italy, be sure to be authorized on driving along the Italian roads.

-All the non EU members, such as Americans, Australians, and Canadian, it is important to get the international driving license before leaving your country.
-Otherwise you can ask it to the Embassy or Consulate of your country once in Italy.
+All the non-EU members, such as Americans, Australians, and Canadian, it is important to get the international driving license before leaving your country.
+Otherwise, you can ask it to the Embassy or Consulate of your country once in Italy.

-If you are member of EU instead, you are allowed driving along the Italian roads with your original license.
+If you are a member of EU instead, you are allowed driving along the Italian roads with your original license.

 Last but not least if you come by your own car, check the validity of your insurance, which should cover third parties even outside your country.